-Because the MSN curriculum was designed to integrate many of the DNP Essentials, students completing the MSN may choose to continue in the Companion DNP.
-This program allows the student to complete a DNP degree with just 17 additional credits.
+Starting January 2014, the MSN curriculum was designed to integrate many of the DNP Essentials allowing students completing the MSN to continue seamlessly in the Companion DNP program, which consists of 17 credits.
 The Companion DNP is only offered to students entering the MSN program after January 2014.
-Student may stop out for up to six months (two terms) before reentering to complete the Companion DNP or complete their plan in a seamless fashion with the MSN degree.
-Students who stop out for more than six months (two terms) are not eligible to complete the Companion DNP plan but may apply to the post-master's DNP program.
-All students are encouraged to complete the Companion DNP Plan.
+All students are encouraged to complete the Companion DNP.